wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/how-does-klarna-work.md

 Similarly, once a Klarna order has been shipped (_shipped_ status), you can view the Klarna invoice number in MultiSafepay Control under the specific Klarna order in the transaction details.

-All consumer related questions regarding Klarna orders and transactions should be communicated directly to [Klarna](https://www.klarna.com/international/contact-customer-service)
+All customer-related questions regarding Klarna orders and transactions should be communicated directly to [Klarna](https://www.klarna.com/international/contact-customer-service)
 If you are a merchant, please contact <integration@multisafepay.com>

 ### Transaction flow